ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 To keep things simple, the `ClanWarService` implementation has two static use cases:

-1. It return a valid `ReadWarStatusOperationResult` object when the consumer ask for the clan `clanId == "c810e13c-1083-4f39-aebc-e150c82dc770"`.
+1. It returns a valid `ReadWarStatusOperationResult` object when the consumer asks for the clan `clanId == "c810e13c-1083-4f39-aebc-e150c82dc770"`.
-1. It return an invalid `ReadWarStatusOperationResult` object when the consumer ask for any other clans.
+1. It returns an invalid `ReadWarStatusOperationResult` object when the consumer asks for any other clans.

 ``` csharp
 public class ClanWarService